quicwg/base-drafts/draft-ietf-quic-recovery.md

 A Probe Timeout (PTO) triggers a probe packet when ack-eliciting data is in flight but an acknowledgement is not received within the expected period of time.
-A PTO enables a connection to recover from loss of tail packets or acks, where acks of subsequent packets are not available to trigger ack-based loss detection.
-The PTO algorithm used in QUIC implements the reliability functions of Tail Loss Probe {{?TLP=I-D.dukkipati-tcpm-tcp-loss-probe}}, RTO {{?RFC5681}}
+A PTO enables a connection to recover from loss of tail packets or acks.
-and F-RTO algorithms for TCP {{?RFC5682}}, and the computation is based on TCP's retransmission timeout period {{?RFC6298}}.
+The PTO algorithm used in QUIC implements the reliability functions of Tail Loss Probe {{?TLP=I-D.dukkipati-tcpm-tcp-loss-probe}}, RTO {{?RFC5681}} and F-RTO algorithms for TCP {{?RFC5682}}, and the computation is based on TCP's retransmission timeout period {{?RFC6298}}.

 #### Computing PTO